 In the United States, breast cancer is the most common form of cancer in women.
 Breast cancer forms in the cells of the breasts.
 Breast cancer occurs when breast cells begin growing abnormally.
 These cells divide more quickly than healthy cells do and continue to accumulate, forming a lump or mass.
 The cells may spread (metastasize) through your breast to your lymph nodes or to other parts of your body.

 Breast cancer often begins with cells in the milk-producing ducts, known as invasive ductal carcinoma.
 Breast cancer may also begin in the glandular tissue, called lobules (invasive lobular carcinoma), or the breast’s other cells or tissue.
+Learn more about breast cancer screening and diagnostic imaging.

 Signs and symptoms of breast cancer can include: